-- The annualized income or adjusted seasonal installment method is used, or - The fund is a large corporation computing its first required installment based on the prior year's tax.
-(See the Form 2220 instructions for the definition of a large corporation.)
+- The annualized income or adjusted seasonal installment method is used or - The fund is a large corporation computing its first required installment based on the prior year's tax.
+See the Instructions for Form 2220 for the definition of a large corporation.